-In the most recent issue of Lions Roar magazine (July 2018), Buddhist teachers representing Theravada, Mahayana, and Vajryana lineages discussed the “real” reasons to meditate.
+In the July 2018 issue of Lions Roar magazine, Buddhist teachers representing Theravada, Mahayana, and Vajryana lineages discussed the “real” reasons to meditate.
 While the responses were insightful and reflected the full range of beliefs among Buddhist lineages, there is a glaring omission: no one presents a secular Buddhist view of the real or fundamental reasons to meditate.

 In one respect, the absence of a secular Buddhist perspective is not surprising as the magazine’s main focus is to provide the reader with a greater understanding of the rich variety of practices and beliefs found in traditional lineages.
 Lion’s Roar does a wonderful job at that and at explaining the basic concepts of Buddhism.
 However, my guess is that there is another issue at work here.
 For many Buddhists in the U.S., secular Buddhism is identified with the secular mindfulness movement; and the practitioners of that movement are primarily concerned with how individuals can use mindfulness to alleviate stress and have a more relaxed, present-moment relationship to their own experiences and the world.
 Secular mindfulness thus involves only a limited incorporation of the Buddha’s radical insights about suffering and the release from suffering.
 So, what can a secular Buddhist say about the real or fundamental reasons to meditate?

 For the Buddhist teachers featured in Lion’s Roar, the real reasons to meditate go beyond stress reduction; they have to do with transformative changes in our self-conception, perceptions, and our ways of being in the world.
 This transformation is based on overcoming our ignorance, delusions, and tendency to live in a dream-like state and gaining insight into or directly experiencing an ultimate or “true” reality.